Home Wiki > Smolt

 [edit] Smolt and openSUSE HCL

 HCL is acronym for Hardware Compatibility List.
 That is collection of articles created with intention to inform users how certain type of hardware works driven by openSUSE.
-Before Smolt introduction adding hardware to the list was task for advanced users that new how to test hardware.
-Now it is 3 easy steps:
+Without Smolt adding hardware to the list is task for advanced users that knew how to test hardware.
+Now that Smolt is discontinued it is time to resort to the old methods.